A Conversation with Bruce Duffie

 so beautiful even though it gets very cold.
 I’m accustomed to the cold...

 © 1985 Bruce Duffie

-Portions were broadcast on WNIB three weeks later, and
+Portions were broadcast on WNIB three weeks later, and again the following

-This transcription was made in 2017, and posted on this website at that time.
+made in 2017, and posted on this website at that time.

 with comments, questions and suggestions.